jjacquet/FunFacts/README.md

 or

-You this is a slight example of how I would run it in CI:
+I've provided a small example of the *xcodebuild* commandline arguments to be used in a Continuous Itegration shell.

 1. Open the terminal and pass the inline command:
   This cleans the dervived data and builds an artifact *.app* that only has to be built once.